NabilNYMansour/PolyPlotter/README.md

+# Poly Plotter
+This is a react app that is inspired by [Desmos Graphic Calculator](https://www.desmos.com/calculator) and is an attempt of recreating the plotting tool.

+To use the tool online, please visit https://nabilmansour.com/PolyPlotter/.

+To run the tool locally, please read the automated README from react seen below.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).